ScottKirvan/ScooterUtils/README.md

 Release-Please creates a pull request in this repo.
 Merging that back into `master` will create a new release, and tag it in GitHub.

+The two modules that make up the plugin are in the `Source` folder.
+There's *two* modules because one needs to be editor-only, and the other is a runtime (in-game) module.  `ScooterUtils` is the editor-only module, and `ScooterUtilsBPLibrary` is the runtime module.
+The runtime module only contains Blueprint nodes.

 Table of Contents
 -----------------